Skip to main content

 • Integrate with API gateways for traffic management and security enforcement

-In application details page, you can find the application name, reachability status, scan status, and the Instance URL of your application"
+In application details page, you can find the application name, reachability status, scan status, and the Environment URL of your application"

 Update Application Name